wennjie/react-redux-ionic/README.md

 ### Toolbar

-To create and app with a top toolbar and a scrollable area beneath, we need to use the ion-content component and set the attribute fullscreen to true.
+To create an app with a top toolbar and a scrollable area beneath, we need to use the ion-content component and set the attribute fullscreen to true.
 The ion-content is placed beneath the header that will contain our toolbar.

 ```jsx
 import React from 'react'